 Write specific goals with dates

-This stage of planning was the hardest for me.
-It also took me the longest time to write out, and it has been updated and changed a million times.
+This stage of planning was the hardest for me when getting started homesteading.
+It also took me the longest time to write out.
+And it has been updated and changed a million times.
 I’ll use the composting goal again as an example here.

 I knew I would need almost a day to clean up and clear out the area I wanted to build the compost bin in.
-And I also figured I needed to set a time to get the pallets, which I had to purchase from Ace Hardware, and they don’t always have them available.
+And I also figured I needed to set a time to get the pallets, which I had to purchase from Ace Hardware.
+They don’t always have them available.

 There needed to be a plan to go and buy the metal pieces that would hold my bins together and of course the screws too.
 I allowed a day to assemble the pallets.
 Then I set a reminder on my phone for each morning to go off and remind me to save anything I could for the compost bins.
 So my first written goal looked something like this: